MikeCurleyCoosan/myproject/README.md

 ### 5.1 Feature Requests

 Have an idea for a new feature or enhancement?
 Feel free to [open a feature request](https://github.com/MikeCurleyCoosan/myproject/issues) on our GitHub repository.
-We value your feedback and are always looking for ways to enhance the project.
+I value your feedback and are always looking for ways to enhance the project.

 ### 5.2 Code Contributions

 If you're interested in contributing code, I would love to have your help!
-You can [open a pull request](https://github.com/MikeCurleyCoosan/myproject/pulls) on our GitHub repository here, which I will endevour to respond to in a timely manner.
+You can [open a pull request](https://github.com/MikeCurleyCoosan/myproject/pulls) on our GitHub repository, which I will endevour to respond to in a timely manner.

 ----
 ## 6.0 Author